 Should You Make the Switch to an Automatic People Counting System?

 Here are a few questions to ask yourself as you decide whether to make the switch:

 1. Do You Need to Meet Safety Regulations?

 If you’re using people counting to manage your occupancy, consider upgrading to the SafeEntry system.
 This program still uses manual data entry while synchronizing data across entrances to improve accuracy.

-For a more efficient way to manage occupancy, we recommend the SafeCount occupancy management system.
 Leveraging the automatic Vector 4D people counter gives you reliable data to reduce your staff’s counting burden.
 This sophisticated sensor can also provide valuable data beyond occupancy tracking for long-term success.